 High Pressure Pumps - 600x400x400 (The Premium pump only needs 600x250x250)

 Filter Assembly - 1000x400x200 (you can separate it as required)

 Once again, we are only a phone call or email away to assist you with your decision.
 We want to ensure you pick the best solution for your needs and don't spend any more than you have to on your boating lifestyle.

-If you are ready to purchase, click 'Buy Now' below and we look forward to welcoming you into the Water Makers' customer club.
+If you are ready to purchase, click 'Buy Now' below and we look forward to welcoming you into the Water Makers Australia customer club.

-Each system on the Buy Now page has a comprehensive list of what's included.
+Each system on the Buy Now page has a comprehensive list of what is included.
 If you would like to read further you can find a full list of what's included here.